 'Behave' by Robert Sapolsky: A sweeping neuroscience and behavioral science perspective on human nature.

-Below is a carefully selected list of the top 14 books that resonate with the ideas found in 'Thinking, Fast and Slow.'
-Each of these works builds upon the foundational concepts introduced by Kahneman and Tversky, thereby enhancing our understanding of human behavior.
+Below is a carefully selected list of the top 13 books that resonate with the ideas found in 'Thinking, Fast and Slow.'
+Each of these works builds upon the foundational concepts introduced by Kahneman and his collaborator, Amos Tversky, thereby enhancing our understanding of human behavior.

 1. 'Sapiens: A Brief History of Humankind' by Yuval Noah Harari

 Harari identifies four revolutions — the Cognitive, Agricultural, Unification of Humankind, and Scientific.
 He shows how cooperative concepts shape collective decisions.
-It frames human progress as deeply tied to Kahneman's System 1 stories and System 2 planning.
+It frames human progress as deeply tied to Kahneman's System 1: Fast and Intuitive Thinking and System 2: Slow and Conscious Thinking.

 Similarities between the books: